Kim breaks with his flight-phobic father, travels by plane

 PREVIOUS AIR TRAVEL

-Schooled for several years in Switzerland, Kim is believed to have traveled by air many times during his teenage years.
+Schooled for several years in Switzerland, Kim is believed to have traveled by air often as a teenager.

 After he became North Korea's leader, state media said he was aboard Chammae-1 when he reviewed air force planes taking part in combat aeronautics contests and inspected construction work in Pyongyang.
 North Korean media photos also showed Kim looking out the windows of his plane; walking down the stairs from the plane, and walking with his wife, Ri Sol Ju, on a red carpet placed on an airstrip.